-- 203 Interpretive Reading.
+203 Interpretive Reading.
 F and S, core.
 A study of the history, principles, and techniques of interpretation.
 Analysis and oral interpretation of prose, poetry, and drama.
-Mr. D. Holquist, Mrs. A. Noteboom. - 217 An Introduction to the Theater.
+Mr. D. Holquist, Mrs. A. Noteboom.

+217 An Introduction to the Theater.
 F, core.
 An introduction to the study of theater.
 Lectures focus on forms, genres, performance space, and the artistic principles of production.
 Selected readings, discussions, attendance at plays, and critiques of performances are required.
+Mrs. E. Boevé.

-Mrs. E. Bové. - 219 Principles of Dramatic Productions.
+219 Principles of Dramatic Productions.
 S. A study of the theories and principles of acting and directing.
-Students will read plays, attend lectures, make demonstrations, and be required to show their competence in acting and directing.
+Students will read plays, attend lectures and demonstrations, and be required to demonstrate their competence in acting and directing.
 Prerequisite: 217 or permission of the instructor.
-Mr. J. Korf. - 220 Thespian Productions.
-F and S, quarter course.
+Mr. J. Korf.
+Not offered 1982-83.

+220 Thespian Productions.
+Quarter course.
 Membership in the Thespian group is limited and is determined annually by tryout.
 The members will be given training in the various practical aspects of the production of drama.
 Students may participate more than one year but not more than two course units of credit in Thespians and applied music may be applied to the minimum requirements for graduation.
-Mr. J. Korf. - 304 Advanced Interpretation.
+Mr. J. Korf.

+304 Advanced Interpretation.
 S, core.
 Continuation of 203.
 Application of its principles to the novel and drama.
 Intensive study in preparation for a reading program.
 Prerequisite: 203.
 Mrs. A. Noteboom.

-Not offered 1981-82. - 317 History of Theater and Drama.
+317 History of Theater and Drama.
 F, core.
 A historical and analytical study of theater and drama from its origins to 1800.
 Mrs. E. Boevé.

-Not offered 1981-82. - 318 History of Theater and Drama.
+318 History of Theater and Drama.
 S, core.
 A continuation of 317.
 An historical and analytical study of theater and drama from 1800 to the present.
 Mrs. E. Boevé.
+Not offered 1982-83.

-Not offered 1980-81. - 319 Design for Theater.
+319 Design for Theater.
 S. A study of the theories and principles of theater design.
 This course builds on the principles taught in 219 and includes lectures, demonstrations, reading of plays, and the development of competence in set, light, costume, make-up, property, and publicity design.
 Prerequisites: 217, 219, or permission of instructor.
 Mr. J. Korf.
-Not offered 1981-82.